HMAS

 Following a refit at Williamstown, completed on 14 December 1951, Anzac (II) spent four months in home ports and on east coast exercises.
 In May 1952, in company with HMAS Australia (II), she visited Papua New Guinea, New Britain, Manus and the Solomon Islands.
 In June she was again in dockyard hands at Williamstown completing her second refit of the year on 25 July.

 The christening of babies onboard HMA ships is a longstanding naval tradition.
-This christening took place onboard HMAS Anzac (II) in 1952.
+This christening of Heather Irvine (held by her mother Betty) took place onboard HMAS Anzac (II) in 1952.
 In keeping with the custom, the baby's name was engraved in the underside of the ships bell.
 (Elizabeth Campbell collection)

 HMAS Anzac departing Sydney Harbour to begin her second tour in Korea, September 1952